 German Chocolate Cake; Not from Germany!

-What words come to your mind when you think of German chocolate cake?
+What words come to your mind when you think of bakers chocolate recipe for german chocolate cake?
 Sweet?
 Decadent?
 Rich?
 Creamy?
 Moist?
 Germany?
 Well, if you said “yes” to all of the above, you’re wrong!
 Which one could be wrong though?
 Sweet?
 Check!
 Decadent and Rich?
 Check, check!
 Creamy and Moist?
 Double check again!
 It must be from Germany, right?
 Nope!
 Shocking, I know.
 I almost didn’t believe it myself.

 This is a photo of the original recipe card you can find online that was printed in a Magazine.
 This is the same recipe located on the back of the old wrapper of the Baker’s German sweet chocolate bar.